TheGhouls/oct/doc/packaging_turrets.rst

     [2015-12-21 18:02:09,295: INFO | oct_turrets.turret] starting turret

-You are now ready to fire the target !
+You are now ready to fire at the target !